-You are required to make a basic contribution of an amount between 2% and 6% of your Earnings, as selected by you (in multiples of 1%).
+You are required to make a basic contribution of an amount between 2% and 6% of your Earnings, to either the Group RRSP or DCPP, as selected by you (in multiples of 1%).

 You may change the rate of your required contributions at any time by contacting the Company.